opencontainers/umoci/doc/site/advanced/workflow-optimisation.md

-This behaviour may change in the future, but it's not clear what would be an obvious interface for this change (older versions of `umoci` had separate `--src` and `--dst` flags, but they were unweildly and so were removed in favour of the `--image` style).
+This behaviour may change in the future, but it's not clear what would be an obvious interface for this change (older versions of `umoci` had separate `--src` and `--dst` flags, but they were unwieldy and so were removed in favour of the `--image` style).

 Also note that each `umoci insert` creates a separate layer.